Fostering Success at Every Turn

 SUPPORT AND OVERSIGHT

-LAW SCHOOL…Yes We Can provides provides mentors with resources on mentoring, benchmarks, and how to help fellows deal with obstacles they may face.
+LAW SCHOOL…Yes We Can provides Mentors with resources on mentoring, benchmarks, and how to help Fellows deal with obstacles they may face.
 The three Mentors meet with their Fellow in person every month, preferably as a group.
-Mentors and Fellows are also encouraged, but not required, to communicate periodically via phone and/or email.
-To encourage the most supportive relationship, Mentors and fellows are asked to commit to the mentoring relationship until the Fellow graduates from college.
+Mentors and Fellows are also encouraged, but not required, to communicate periodically via phone and/or e-mail.
+To foster the most supportive relationship, Mentors and Fellows are asked to commit to the mentoring relationship until the Fellow graduates from college.
 Fellows are expected to respond promptly to their Mentors and make themselves available for monthly meetings.
 Fellows are also asked to attend bi-monthly exposure programs or skill-building workshops.
-For those fellows who cannot attend the programs in person, we provide access via live-streaming.
+For those Fellows who cannot attend the programs in person, we provide access via live-streaming.

 Fellows receive valuable training on skills that will equip them for success in college and will make them competitive applicants for law school.
 Skill-building workshops include: study skills, personal branding, resume writing, interviewing, securing competitive internships, personal statement writing, volunteerism, logical reasoning, mock law courses, networking, professionalism, and cultivating relationships with professors and other mentors.

 Diverse students face a “shutout” rate of between 45-60 percent, based primarily on their LSAT scores—meaning, those students receive no admission offers from the schools to which they apply.
 LAW SCHOOL…Yes We Can hopes to provide stipends to students to attend nationally recognized LSAT prep courses, access to which is recognized as pivotal to diverse applicants’ success in admissions to and financial assistance for law school.